raomayurs/payasyougovpn/README.md

 Make changes to the relevant subpackage by need

 ## Testing web app locally
+* The Web app requires the Cognito Userpool and Identity pool details to be able to function successfully.
+Please update the `userPoolId`, `clientId` and `identityPoolId` in the env file `packages/webApp/.env.development`.
+These can be found from the Cognito console for the provided region
 * Run `npm run startLocalWebApp` to start a local web server on port 3000.
 Can help debug when developing the web app.

 ## Website usage